 As anesthesiologists they are fighting for the lives of every patient; treating adults and children, including those suffering from trauma.
 Sometimes, for the safety of patients, they provide care in underground bunkers – in non-ventilated operating rooms and intensive care units.
 Many of them also speak about their experiences with blood typing, blood cross-matching, blood transfusion and how they are sometimes obliged to stop normal surgery to do damage control anesthesia and damage control surgery.

-According to these Ukrainian anesthesiologists, the needs are dire.
 Medicines remain a priority for regular, intensive and rehabilitation patient care.
 Diagnostic equipment of all sorts, from portable devices, patient bed devices, stationary installations, ultrasound, and X-ray scanners – among others – are instrumental.
 Training and continued medical education through remote or on-site learning will translate into available skills that minimize the time for diagnosing and intervening to care for patients.
 Emotional well-being support is also important for both health workers and patients to deal with trauma and mental health issues.

 Lifebox is working with its network of partners to distribute pulse oximeters to healthcare providers in Ukraine.
-Watch the full recording of the “Anesthesia Under Fire” in Ukraine event here.